CFBCWorks/Independence40SKN/_items/SKN40Book58.md

 ### About the Book

-"And Society Grows  - Poetry from the Heart" is a book of collected poems.
+"And Society Grows - Poetry from the Heart" is a book of collected poems by Tafari Ayinde.